 Oak Bay-Gordon Head

 Murray Rankin was elected as the MLA for Oak Bay-Gordon Head in 2020.
 He is the Minister of Indigenous Relations and Reconciliation.
+In July of 2022 he was appointed to the additional roles of Attorney General and Minister Responsible for Housing.

 He is Vice-Chair of the Cabinet Environment and Land Use Committee, and a member of the Cabinet Committee on Economy, The Cabinet Working Group on Forestry, the Legislative Review Committee, and the Cabinet Committee on Social Initiatives.